MultisampledNight/flow/src/doc/manual.typ

   - The math part will be the most interesting
 - [ ] Doclinks (even clickable?)
 - [ ] DAG for possible checkbox transitions
+- [ ] Checkbox continuation and quick checking from `EmulateObsidian` function into typst
+- [ ] `diagram` helpers that facilitate and index diagrams (like the one with the checkbox transitions)
+  - Definitely needs to set the stroke color to `fg` (like `gfx.canvas` does already)
+  - Maybe I could make the automated DAG drawing routine I thought of to visualize graphs in iowo real..
+  - Maybe with defining the transitions with labels and mapping the labels to actual contents afterwards...